 So where do we start to combat procrastination?
 Well, if only one major idea could be taken away from all this writing, it should be that procrastination stems from negative emotional connections and responses and not necessarily laziness and/or bad time management.
 Because of this, logically our potential solutions should focus on replacing these brain responses from procrastination to something positive and proactive instead.

-Tip 1: Cultivate Curiosity - Whenever you feel tempted to procrastinate, try to consider the exact feeling or combination of feelings that are driving the temptation.
-Maybe you're worried about how the pandemic will affect your work long term so you're anxious and distracted.
-Think about potential outcomes of working remotely or with reduced contact with the public.
-Then create a plan to address those outcomes.
+Whenever you feel tempted to procrastinate, try to consider the exact feeling or combination of feelings driving the temptation.
+Maybe you're worried about how the pandemic will affect your long-term work so you're anxious and distracted.
+Here you could think about potential outcomes of working remotely or with reduced contact with the public, then create a plan to address those outcomes.
 Even if you never end up using it you'll feel better having it and completing something will encourage you to tackle your next task

 For example, a lot of governments have had governors orders allowing for PRAs to be delayed.
 What happens when those are lifted?
 Why not spend time solving how to process PRAs remotely instead of procrastinating.

-Tip 4: Build Accountability and Reward Progress - If you can, investing in an accountability partner other than just yourself can motivate many to not put work off for later.
-Try scheduling check-ins with your accountability-buddy throughout the week to stay on track.
+If you can, investing in an accountability partner other than just yourself can motivate many to not put work off for later.
+Try scheduling check-ins with an accountability-buddy throughout the week to stay on track.
 Then at the end of the week you can celebrate with a virtual team game night or happy hour!
 A reward system is a strategy as old as time that can effectively push you into the thick of things (just be sure not to reward yourself before you’re supposed to if you lack the outside accountability partner!)